Supported on Android & iOS.

 Data Collection Behavior

-See Data Collection Behavior of Avicenna
+See Data Collection Behavior of Avicenna.

 Monitoring and Exporting Screen State Data